Wrike: presentation, uses and limits in 2026

 What do other users think?

-User reviews generally highlight Wrike's rich functionality and flexibility, which is appreciated for the coordinated management of complex projects and the centralization of communications.
-The notification system and collaboration tools are often cited as major advantages.
+User reviews generally emphasize Wrike's functional richness and flexibility, appreciated for its coordinated management of complex projects and centralized communications.
+The notification system and collaboration tools are often cited as major assets.

 Recurring criticisms concern the learning curve, which can be long for new users, as well as the cost of advanced options.
 Some also mention variable performance depending on large data loads.

-• Positive aspects: functional richness, flexibility, centralized collaboration.
+• Positive points: functional richness, flexibility, centralized collaboration.

 • Negative points: initial complexity, cost of advanced features, sometimes variable performance.